 Not all vehicles carrying hazardous materials need to have placards.
-The rules about placards are given in Section 9 of this manual.
 You can drive a vehicle that carries hazardous materials if it does not require placards.
 If it requires placards, you cannot drive it unless your driver license has the hazardous materials endorsement.
-See Figure 2.25.
+See Figure 29.

 The rules require all drivers of placarded vehicles to learn how to safely load and transport hazardous products.
 They must have a commercial driver license with the hazardous materials endorsement.
-To get the required endorsement, you must pass a written test on material found in Section 9 of this manual.

 A tank endorsement is required for certain vehicles that transport liquids or gases.
 The liquid or gas does not have to be a hazardous material.
 A tank endorsement is only required if your vehicle needs a Class A or B CDL and your vehicle has a permanently mounted cargo tank of any capacity; or your vehicle is carrying a portable tank with a capacity of 1,000 gallons or more.